dyxstat/dyxstat.github.io/_pages/about.md

 ---
 If you have any service requests or questions, welcome to contact me by email **yuxuandu@usc.edu**.
 I am also open to any potential collaborations.

-[07/2023] Our MetaCC paper has been accepted by Nature Communications!
+[08/2023] Our MetaCC paper has been accepted by Nature Communications!

+[07/2023] Our DeepDecon paper will be presented at [ICIBM 2023 main conference](https://icibm2023.iaibm.org/)!

 [05/2023] Our DeepDecon paper has been accepted by [ICIBM 2023 conference](https://icibm2023.iaibm.org/) with an oral presentation!